Faith No More - "The Real Thing (Deluxe Edition)" CD review

 "Deluxe Edition" 2CD Re-release: Slash/Rhino Records, 2015

-When Faith No More's third studio album, The Real Thing, was released in 1989, I doubt that many music biz pundits would have pegged it as a candidate for platinum success.
+When Faith No More's third studio album, The Real Thing, was released in 1989, I doubt that many had pegged it as a candidate for platinum success.
 The oddball Bay Area quintet was breaking in a new lead singer and their forward-thinking, melodic blend of metal, rap, funk and rock certainly didn't "fit" anything that was happening in the then-current hard rock scene - which was awash in generic Aqua-Net glam bands and faceless thrash squadrons.
 I'll be honest, the only reason Faith No More even registered on my teenage radar at all prior to The Real Thing was because James Hetfield had worn one of their t-shirts in the back cover photos of Metallica's The $5.98 EP: Garage Days Re-Revisited.

 As it turned out, The Real Thing was exactly what the stagnating hard rock genre needed at the time.
 It may have been a 1989 release, but The Real Thing could legitimately be considered the first hard rock album of the experimental, genre-bending 1990s.
 Powered by the hit singles "Epic," "From Out of Nowhere" and "Falling to Pieces," The Real Thing unexpectedly crashed into the Billboard Top 20, eventually selling more than a million copies in the U.S. and garnering two Grammy nominations.